gopi-suvanam/gopi-suvanam.github.io/_posts/2023-01-01-Jupyter-like-JavaSript-Notebook.md

 ---
 layout: post
-title: Scribbler: Jupyter like JavaScript Notebook
+title: Scribbler - Jupyter like JavaScript Notebook
 description: Scribbler is tool to do experimentation in JavaScript like Jupyter for Python.
 JavaScript Notebooks can be used to test code while developing and also for scientific calculations.
 ---
 [Jump to the tool](/jsnb/#./examples/Hello-world.jsnb)